Umamba: Summary

-Callaway's version begins thus: a chief marries two sisters, one of them becomes the chieftainess, to the envy of the other.
+Callaway's version, titled Umamba, begins thus: a chief marries two sisters, one of them becomes the chieftainess, to the envy of the other.
 Both sisters are pregnant and give birth, the queen's sister takes the queen's first three children and kills them.
 On the fourth pregnancy, the queen gives birth to an imamba (snake) she names Umamba ("The imamba-man").
 Her sister also gives birth to a boy she names Unsimba ("The cat-man", based on insimba, a wild cat).
 The queen's sister is suspected to have killed her newborn nephews with some kind of medicine, but it remains unproven for the time being.

 Years later, girls appear to marry either Unsimba or Umamba.
 The human is appreciated by the brides, but the snake son is feared.
 Their father states that Umamba must be married first, but Unsimba scoffs at the idea.
 One day, a pair of sisters appear to marry the two half-brothers.
 One of the sisters, named Unthlamvu-yobuthlalu, chooses Unsimba, who does not love her, and her sister Unthlamvu-yetusi chooses Umamba.
-She is questioned abou her decision on marrying Umamba, but she insists on her decision.
+She is questioned about her decision on marrying Umamba, but she insists on her decision.

 The sisters are directed to the huts of their respective spouses.
 Unthlamvu-yetusi enters Umamba's hut and sees he is a snake.
 She says she has no fear of him devouring her, since he does not devour people.
 He asks her to close the hut, prepare the mat for him to lie on and to anoint him with a pot of fat - chores he reveals are performed by a companion.
 She does two of the requests, but is afraid to anoint him with the fat.

 The next day, she eats a meal in the morning and in the evening he asks again to be anointed by his wife.
 He then asks to be stretched.
 His wife agrees and stretchs his snake body.
 She notices the skin on her hands and drops it.
 When she looks at her husband, she sees a handsome human.
 He reveals his whole story: his mother's previous three children died and they suspected her sister was responsible, so his mother, before Umamba was born, asked her brother to find the skin of an imamba so she could wrap her son in it.

 They decide to return to the sisters' father, Umamba and his wife concealing his true nature, and he comes in snake form to the wedding ceremony.
 Each bridegroom enters a hut to he adorn for the ceremony.
 Umamba summons his companion and asks to anoint him and to remove the snakeskin.
 He appears as human at the gathering and his parents rejoice.